cseanburns/research-notebook/source/cv/index.markdown

 **Burns, C. S.** (in-submission).
 Characteristics of a megajournal: A bibliometric case study.

+Kim, Y., &amp; **Burns**, C. S. (in-submission).
+Roles of metadata, data repository, and journal and funding requirements: Influences on norm of data sharing and its behaviors in biological sciences.

 Fox, C. W., &amp; **Burns**, C. S. (in-press).
 The relationship between manuscript title structure and success: Editorial decisions and citation performance for an ecological journal. *Ecology and Evolution*.